18yuv/backend/auth.md

-We need to validate our data at the backend efficiently as the frinitend validation can easily be overridden by a malicious actor.
+We need to validate our data at the backend efficiently as the frontend validation can easily be overridden by a malicious actor.

 # app.use(express.json())
 to get the data correctly and use it in our functions